Course Director: Dr. Zoltán Magyar PhD

 3rd week: Thermal Comfort 2 – Metabolic rate, clothing insulation.
 Comfort equation.
 Local discomforts, radiant asymmetry.
 Related standards (EN 15251).

 4th week: Indoor Air Quality – Strength of pollution sources, perceived indoor air quality.
 Ventilation effectiveness.
 Indoor pollutants.
 Sick Building Syndrome (SBS).

-5th week: Smart technology in the hydronic systems
+5th week: Smart Controlling in Hydraulic Systems

 6th week: Test 1 (writing) from the first 4 lectures